Montclair Hit-And-Run Accident Attorneys

 These are the primary responsibilities of a driver following a traffic accident:

-- The driver must stop their vehicle immediately.
+- The driver must stop their vehicle.

 - The driver should provide the other party with their name and address.